PrinceKutt1/Gold-Medal-Metrics-Project/README.md

 ## How To Begin

-To start, download the starting code for this project <a href="https://s3.amazonaws.com/codecademy-content/PRO/skill-paths/backend-javascript/projects/gold-medal-metrics/project-5-gold-medal-metrics-start.zip" target="_blank">here</a>.
-After downloading the zip folder, double click it to uncompress it and access the contents of this project.
+To start, download the zip folder, double click it to uncompress it and access the contents of this project.

 To view the webpage, run `npm run webpack` to compile the front-end files, and follow that with `open index.html` from the root directory of this project.
 To start your server, run `npm install` and then `node server.js`.
 Refresh your browser to collect the information from the server.
 Every time you change **server.js**, you will have to restart your server before the changes will take effect.
 To do this press "control + c" in the bash terminal where your server is running (or close the terminal) to shut it down and then re-run `node server.js` to start it again.
 While your server is running, you will not be able to run commands in the bash terminal, so open a new terminal if you want to run other commands.

+### Project Requirement from Codeacademy

 ## Implementation Details